decenzio/pallet-nftaa/README.md

 ### Implementation Details

 * NFTAAs cannot execute transactions while listed for sale
-* Account addresses are generated deterministically based on collection and item IDs
+* Account addresses are generated deterministically based on collection item IDs and parachain ID
 * Proxy calls can only be executed by the current owner of the NFTAA
 * All standard NFT features remain available for NFTAAs